ato/lein-outdated/README.md

 **This project has been superseded by [lein-ancient](https://github.com/xsc/lein-ancient) and is now officialy unmaintained.**

 I highly recommend switching to lein-ancient.
-It's more accurate, faster and more capabable.
+It's more accurate, faster and more capable.

 ## About